Fiduciary trust

 A fiduciary trust is a fiduciary relationship in which a trustee holds the title to assets for the beneficiary.
 The trust's creator is called the grantor and a fiduciary trust is structured under trust law.

 One usage of the term "fiduciary trust" is to distinguish the word "trust" from usage in general contexts where it does not imply a trustee-beneficiary relationship, and also sometimes to distinguish it from implied trusts (such as some constructive trusts and some resulting trusts) in which the trustee does not have express intent of a major fiduciary duty involving nontrivial discretion on the part of the trustee.

+Trustee duties

+A fiduciary trust is characterized by the trustee’s legal obligation to administer the trust property for the benefit of the beneficiary.
+In trust law, trustees owe fiduciary duties of loyalty, care, good faith, and, where there is more than one beneficiary, impartiality.

+The trustee holds legal title to the trust property, while the beneficiary holds the beneficial interest.
+This division between legal and beneficial ownership is a defining feature of an express trust relationship.